 Annual 'Let It Grow May' Challenge

-'Let It Grow May' challenge is a movement that asks everyone to let your lawns or greenspaces grow for the month of May to protect pollinators such as bees, butterflies, hummingbirds, and other wildlife in the greenspaces.
+The 'Let It Grow May' challenge is a movement that asks everyone to let their lawns or greenspaces grow for the month of May to protect pollinators such as bees, butterflies, hummingbirds, and other wildlife in the greenspaces.

-Pollination is an essential part of plant reproduction where pollen from a flower’s stamen (male flower part) drops onto a pollinator such as a bee or a butterfly.
-The pollinator then takes this pollen and drop it onto same or another flower’s stigma (female flower part).
+Pollination is an essential part of plant reproduction.
+Pollen from a flower's stamen (male flower part) drops onto a pollinator, such as a bee or a butterfly.
+The pollinator then drops this pollen onto the same or another flower's stigma (female flower part).
 The fertilized flowers then yield fruits or vegetables that we eat.

 source: https://www.gardeners.com/